 - AST-S 499 Honors Research (3-6 cr.) (for astronomy majors)

 Students will carry out astronomical research closely supervised by a faculty member in the department.
 Students will write a research report and give an oral presentation during the second semester of their senior year.
 May be taken two semesters for a maximum of 6 credit hours.
 Prerequisite is consent of director of undergraduate studies.

-- A505 Principles and Techniques of Observational Astronomy (3 cr.)
+- AST-A 505 Principles and Techniques of Observational Astronomy (3 cr.)